Symplectically replacing plumbings with Euler characteristic 2 4-manifolds: Introduction

-\begin{remark} In principle, this theorem answers the question ``Which lens spaces (equipped with the standard contact structure) have symplectic fillings of Euler characteristic 2?"
-However, the author has not worked out a useful formula for the possible $p$ and $q$ values for these lens spaces. \end{remark}
+\begin{remark} The proof of Theorem \ref{thm:main} relies on Lisca's classification (in \cite{lisca}) of symplectic fillings of lens spaces equipped with the canonical contact structure inherited from the unique tight contact structure on $S^3$.
+Thus, in principle, the theorem answers the question ``Which lens spaces (equipped with the standard contact structure) have strong symplectic fillings of Euler characteristic 2?"
+Moreover, the proof can be adapted to find (and classify) families of $k$-replaceable linear plumbings for $k\ge 3$. \end{remark}

-The concept of 2-replaceability can be extended to plumbing trees.
-In \cite{gaymark}, it is shown that any negative definite minimal plumbing tree is a minimal strong symplectic filling of its boundary manifold with respect to some contact structure.
-We call a (negative definite) plumbing tree \textit{k-replaceable} if its boundary has a minimal strong symplectic filling of Euler characteristic $k$ with respect to the same contact structure.
-For example, families of 1-replaceable trees can be found in \cite{sswahl}.
-In Section 2, without reliance on Theorem \ref{thm:main}, we will prove the following: